machingclee/2020-11-11-deep-learning-study/README.md

 </details>

 ### 2020-11-19-transfer-learning
 In [2020-11-17-data-augmentation](https://github.com/machingclee/deep-learning-study/tree/main/2020-11-17-data-augmentation) we have trained our MiniVGGNet with data-augmentation to achieve an validation-accuracy of about 70%.
-By transfer learning using VGG16 as our feature extractor => Dense Layer (17) => softmax we can boost the validation accuracy up to 90% now!!
+By transfer learning using

+VGG16 without TOP => Dense Layer (17) => SOFTMAX

+we can boost the validation accuracy up to 90% now!!
 ```
               precision    recall  f1-score   support